 How do you sell stuff if you don’t have a proper yard, or if you have a difficult-to-access piece of property?
 Find out if you can hold your sale somewhere else.
 For a percentage of the proceeds, see if your neighbor will donate his or her yard or driveway.
 Or contact the owner of a local store and see if you can use the parking lot, or find out if your place of worship will let you use their basement or lawn.
 In New York, “stoop sales” are all the rage.
 Apartment dwellers hold mini sales on their front steps.
 Where there’s a will, there’s a way 🙂

 Now that you have your categorized items, a location, and a set-up in mind, you’ll need to price your items.
 One of the easiest ways is to group items by price – “Everything on this table/blanket: $1.”
 You can put individual prices on larger single items.
 Be willing to come down on prices if people offer you something reasonable, especially if the sale is about to end.

 Be prepared with lots of small bills and coins on the day of the sale.
 Someone will inevitably hand you a $20 bill for a $1 item, and if you don’t have the correct change, you may just have to lower the price (they may not have $1 but they’ll probably have a quarter).

 Part of organizing a garage sale is to have a plan for items that don’t sell.
 You can give them away to a second-hand store or haul them to the dump; the point is, have a plan so you aren’t putting all your stuff back into your house at the end of the day.
 Borrow a truck if you need to, and have bags handy to stuff unsold items into and toss in the back.

-Want more Tips and Tricks for a Wildly Successful Garage Sale?
+I am offering my Tips and Tricks for a Wildly Successful Garage Sale report for FREE.